mui/material-ui/docs/pages/blog/making-customizable-components.md

 ---
-title: 'Making customizable components'
+title: Strategies for building customizable components
-description: The use case of the data grid
+description: Explore the tradeoffs between different customization techniques, and how we landed on our strategy at MUI.
-date: 2022-06-23T00:00:00.000Z
+date: 2022-08-22T00:00:00.000Z
 authors: ['alexfauquette']
-tags: ['MUI X']
+tags: ['MUI X', 'MUI Core']
 ---

 MUI's components are used by hundreds of thousands of developers worldwide, encompassing the full range of implementation from minor side projects to massive company websites.

-This variety of users presents a dilemma for us maintainers: hobbyists working on side projects want fully built components that work right out of the box, so they can focus on the application logic; many larger companies, by contrast, want to be able to fully customize components to respect their brand design.
+This variety of users presents a dilemma for us as maintainers: hobbyists working on side projects want fully built components that work right out of the box, so they can focus on the application logic; many larger companies, by contrast, want to be able to fully customize components to respect their brand design.

 Managing these contradictory needs only becomes more difficult as component complexity increases.

 This article reviews several different approaches that a developer might take to customize UI components, as well as the various tradeoffs associated with each method.
-Along the way, we'll explore how these tradeoffs ultimately led to the solution that we've settled on for customizing MUI components.
+Along the way, we'll explore how these tradeoffs ultimately led to the solution that we've settled on for customizing MUI components: the slot strategy.

 ## Style modification

+(Don't need us to convince you to use a style library?
-(Already sold on using style libraries?
-Don't hesitate to skip this section and move on to [Logic modification](#logic-modification).)
+Feel free to skip this section and move on to [Logic modification](#logic-modification).)

 ### Good old CSS